dori-dev/crack-natas-password/README.md

 ## Run The Code

-First filtered the character and then testing character with sql injection.
+First filtered the character and then testing password with sql injection.

 ```
 python3 main.py